Alt Text

 Moving sands

-I chose to work in black and white for this series, to respect both the pure graphics of the dunes or traces in the sand, and the depth of the blacks of the desert.
-I work with a digital camera with a wide-angle prime lens, to immerse myself in the landscape, or highlight a foreground, working without a tripod, to gain spontaneity, as well as with a drone in vertical view to address a third dimension.
+For this series, I chose black and white out of respect for both the pure graphic quality of the dunes and the tracks in the sand, and for the profound blacks of the desert.
+I work with a digital camera with a fixed focal length and a wide-angle lens to immerse myself in the landscape or to highlight a foreground, without a tripod, to gain spontaneity, and also with a drone in a vertical position to explore a third dimension.